-In all that we do we aim to be thoughtful, collaborative, imaginative, up to date with educational requirements, challenging where needed and action–focussed, always striving for excellence.
+In all that we do we aim to be thoughtful, collaborative, creative, up to date with educational requirements, challenging where needed, evidence based and action–focussed, always striving for excellence.

-We contribute to strengthening citizenship, integration and cohesion, and building a sense of community, whilst also promoting achievement through providing school linking programmes, in school programmes and work on ethos, values and equalities.
-Our work is rooted in social contact theory based in the idea that contact has power to reduce prejudice and so lessen hate and increase openess to difference.
+We contribute to strengthening citizenship, integration and cohesion, and building a sense of community, whilst also promoting achievement through school linking programmes between schools and in-schools, through curriculum resources for schools and work on ethos, values, equalities and active citizenship.
+Our work is rooted in social contact theory which has found that positive meaningful interaction can reduce prejudice and so lessen hate and increase openness to difference.

 Our ambition is that our work will enable thousands of children and young people to go beyond tolerance to develop mutual understanding, appreciation and a sense of belonging.